Skip to Content

 Basic Ingredients:

-your preferred brand of short dry pasta — like the regular kinds of pasta you find in a box or cellophane bag, NOT a refrigerated fresh pasta.
-In this case, I’m specifically referring to hearty short pasta varieties, such as penne pasta, bowtie pasta, rigatoni, shells, etc.
+- 🍝 Short dry pasta: like the regular kinds of pasta you find in a box or cellophane bag, NOT a refrigerated fresh pasta.
+In this case, I'm specifically referring to hearty short pasta varieties, such as penne pasta, bowtie pasta, rigatoni, shells, etc.

 How To Cook Pasta In Instant Pot